Ethra8/history_beyond_myth/README.md

 5. Alice and Marc are a couple that enjoy social gatherings, and all types of cultural events.

-6. Josh is a scholar historian specialised in the Middle Ages, and is keen to learn any curious coincidence found between academic history and medieval myths such as the Arturian mythos.
+6. Josh is a scholar historian specialised in the Middle Ages, and is keen to learn any curious coincidence found between academic history and medieval myths such as the Arthurian mythos.

 # DESIGN CHOICES